 Safety school – A college with low selectivity or large institution that the student is well qualified for.

-Match school – A school for which the student seems to be a good fit academically, but for which there is still some possibility of non-acceptance.
+Match school – A school for which the student seems to be a good fit academically.
+However, there is still some possibility of non-acceptance.

-Reach school – A highly selective institution or one for which the student’s academic qualifications may be slightly lower than the average for that institution.
+Reach school – A highly selective institution.
+The student’s academic qualifications may be slightly lower than the average for that institution.